 - Reducing the risk of opioid addiction following hand surgery

 To help ensure our approach to investigation, clinical practice and innovation is carried forward, the Department's Section of Plastic Surgery has been awarded a National Institutes of Health T-32 surgical scientist training grant in health services and translational research, the only grant of its kind in the country awarded to an academic plastic surgery program.

 Many of our faculty lead large, collaborative, multi-institution initiatives dedicated to basic, clinical and health services research.

 - The Michigan Center for Hand Outcomes and Innovation Research (M-CHOIR) — led by Dr. Kevin Chung, with Drs.
 Erika Sears and Jennifer Waljee — leads a number of clinical and outcomes investigations focused on restoring hand function in the setting of injury and disease.

 - The Mastectomy Reconstruction Outcomes Consortium (MROC), led by Dr. Edwin Wilkins, looks at outcomes of eight post-mastectomy reconstructive techniques across thirteen U.S. medical centers.

-- Dr. Buchman, a renowned expert in craniofacial abnormalities, participates in the Michigan-Pittsburgh-Wyss Resource Center: Supporting Regenerative Medicine in Dental, Oral and Craniofacial Technologies.
+- Dr. Buchman participates in the Michigan-Pittsburgh-Wyss Resource Center: Supporting Regenerative Medicine in Dental, Oral and Craniofacial Technologies.